-Roger Kreuz is an Associate Dean and Director of Graduate Studies in the College of Arts and Sciences and Professor of Psychology at the University of Memphis.
+Roger Kreuz is a Professor of Psychology at the University of Memphis.
+He currently serves as an Associate Dean and Director of Graduate Studies in the College of Arts and Sciences.
+He earned his graduate degrees in experimental psychology at Princeton University.

 Dr. Kreuz conducts research on discourse, pragmatics, and nonliteral language.
 In addition to his research publications, he has authored or coauthored five books for the general public:

 • "Failing to Communicate" (in press, Prometheus Books), provides a psychological and linguistic framework for why miscommunication occurs.

 • "Irony and Sarcasm" (2020, MIT Press), is a biography of two troublesome words.